 Eating and drinking

 Do eat and drink before your PSA test – you’re not required to fast prior to your blood test.
-There’s no evidence that shows drinking caffeine will affect your PSA results, so it’s fine to stick to your normal eating habits before your test.
+There’s also no evidence that shows drinking caffeine will affect your PSA results, so it’s fine to stick to your normal eating habits before your test.

 Can you drink alcohol before a PSA test?